CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/SQL/Businesslogic.md

 # SQL - Business logic

-In this example we create user defined functions implementing business logic. please read the [Simple staging](./Simple_staging) example first for a basic explanation of concepts used in the template and config.
-The functions implemented in this example are used in the [SSIS Datavault example](../Microsoft_SSIS/Datavault).
+In this example we create user defined functions implementing business logic.
+If you haven't done already, please read the [Simple staging example](./Simple_staging) first for a basic explanation of concepts used in the template and config.
+The functions implemented in this example are used in the [SSIS DataVault example](../Microsoft_SSIS/DataVault).

 ## Model
 In this example we will be generating the business logic (business rules) defined in the [DWH model](../Model/DWH_model).